 Find Maya on level 11 at 757 Ann Street

-5. Cielo, Fortitude Valley
+7. Cielo, Fortitude Valley

 Down below you will find La Costa Restaurant but look up to the Brisbane rooftops and you’ll see Cielo Rooftop.
-This Brisbane rooftop bar has quickly become one of the city’s favorite and for good reason, too, as it comes from the crew behind Australiasia’s best bar Maybe Sammy.
+This Brisbane rooftop bar has quickly become one of the city’s favourites and for good reason, too, as it comes from the crew behind Australiasia’s best bar Maybe Sammy.

 Find Cielo Rooftop at 209 Brunswick Street.

-6. The Terrace, South Bank
+8. The Terrace, South Bank

 Perched up on the 21st storey of The Emporium, the Terrace is one of Brisbane’s most spectacular rooftop bars and the first South Bank rooftop bar.
 Boasting 180-degree views of the city and views all the way out to Moreton Island as well as a stunning thirteen-metre white onyx bar, the Terrace is seventh heaven in Brisbane.